 - use a large amount

-- smooth the emollient into the skin in the same direction that the hair grows
+- don't rub it in – smooth it into the skin in the same direction the hair grows

 How to use topical corticosteroids